Are Contract Workers Covered by the Industrial Employment (Standing Orders) Act, 1946?

 Madhu.T.K

-Legally there exists no contract between the Principal employer and the contract labour individually, though there shall be a contract between the him and the contractor.
-Therefore, the contract labour engaged through a contractor will not be governed by the orders of the Certified Standing Orders of the company for which they work.
+Legally, there is no contract between the principal employer and the contract labor individually, although there is a contract between the principal employer and the contractor.
+Therefore, the contract labor engaged through a contractor will not be governed by the orders of the Certified Standing Orders of the company for which they work.

 Srinivas24

-To supplement Mr. Madhu’s answer, let me put the legal position in different way,
+To supplement Mr. Madhu's answer, let me put the legal position in a different way.

 - To determine if a contract worker falls under the Industrial Employment (Standing Orders) Act, we need to check the definition of "Workman" under the act.